prona-p4-learning-platform/learn-sdn-hub/README.md

 # learn-sdn-hub

-learn-sdn-hub offers an environment to experiment with SDN technologies and especially [P4](https://p4.org/).
-Though the use-case for learn-sdn-hub is not limited to teaching and learning P4, allowing an easy entry to programmable data plane solutions was one of the main goals the tool was designed for.
-It is used for masters' and bachelors' courses in the area of network programmability at [Darmstadt University of Applied Sciences](https://fbi.h-da.de/en/study-with-us/laboratories/networks-telecommunications) and [Fulda University of Applied Sciences](https://www.hs-fulda.de/en/studies/departments/applied-computer-science/about-us/laboratories/netlab). learn-sdn-hub can also be used for different lab environments, esp. as long as terminal-based access to a lab environment, web-based configuration and programming tools and a provided lab exercise should be made available.
-Therefore, it could also be used for other teaching and exploratory learning approaches including Dev, Ops as well as DevOps area.
+learn-sdn-hub offers an environment to experiment with Software-defined Networking (SDN) technologies like [P4](https://p4.org/).
+Though the use-case for learn-sdn-hub is not limited to teaching and learning SDN, allowing an easy entry to programmable data plane solutions was one of the main goals the tool was designed for.
+It is used for masters' and bachelors' courses in the area of network programmability at [Darmstadt University of Applied Sciences](https://fbi.h-da.de/en/study-with-us/laboratories/networks-telecommunications) and [Fulda University of Applied Sciences](https://www.hs-fulda.de/en/studies/departments/applied-computer-science/about-us/laboratories/netlab). learn-sdn-hub can also be used for different lab environments, esp. as long as terminal-based access to a lab environment, web-based configuration, programming tools and a provided lab exercise should be made available.
+Therefore, it could also be used for other teaching and exploratory learning approaches in the Dev, Ops as well as DevOps area.

 Initial development was partially funded by the research programme [digLL](https://www.digll-hessen.de/), to improve digitally supported teaching and learning in Hesse, Germany.